meteor/meteor/content/testing.md

 <h2 id="integration-testing">Integration testing</h2>

 An integration test is a test that crosses module boundaries.
-In the simplest case, this simply means something very similar to a unit test, where you perform your isolation around multiple modules, creating a non-singular "system under test".
+In the simplest case, this means something very similar to a unit test, where you perform your isolation around multiple modules, creating a non-singular "system under test".

 Although conceptually different to unit tests, such tests typically do not need to be run any differently to unit tests and can use the same [`meteor test` mode](#running-unit-tests) and [isolation techniques](#isolation-techniques) as we use for unit tests.